STATUTES OF THE FEDERATION INTERNATIONALE DE MEDECINE DU SPORT (FIMS)

 26.01.
 These Statutes and any amendment or alteration thereto enter into force im-mediately upon their approval unless expressly decided otherwise.

-These Statutes have been adopted by the FIMS Council of Delegates on 30th September 2016, in Ljubljana (Slovenia).
+These Statutes have been adopted by the FIMS Council of Delegates on 13th September 2018, in Rio de Janeiro (Brazil).